dandobro/dandobro/README.md

 - 👋 Hi, I’m @dandobro
 - 👀 I’m interested in fractals
-- 🌱 I’m currently learning chaos
+- 🌱 I’m currently learning chaos theory
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me dan.dobro@me.com

 <!---
 dandobro/dandobro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.